-Every week, the teaching assistant will offer at least 1h of online office hours via zoom.
+Every week, the teaching assistant will offer two 1h office hours via zoom meetings.
 Active participation is expected.
 The teaching assistant assigns up to 0.5% of extra credit on the total score for every office hour where a student participates actively.
-Active participation is defined as asking either relevant questions on theory or experiment or answering questions that other students or the teaching assistant asked.
+Active participation is defined as asking either asking relevant questions on theory or experiment or answering questions that other students or the teaching assistant asked.